jdfr228/PSNDiscord/README.md

 Windows users can simply run the included PSNDiscord.bat file.

+First run will require you to login to my.playstation.com.
+After logging in once, all future runs of the program should save your login session, and the hideChrome option can be set to True.

 Exit the script with a keyboard interrupt for now (Ctrl+C).

 # Other parameters